gaining/ResetterHelper/README.md

 - Generate the manifest of a distro
 - Generate the entire userlist of a distro
+- Compare previous files together

 # Officially supported distro architectures [32-bit, 64-bit, arm]

-This app should run on any linux distros as far as I know, however, it will tell you whether your distro can be supported or not.
+This program should run on any Linux distros as far as I know, however, it will tell you whether your distro can be supported or not.

 # Donate
 Please show your support by donating.